dgc-network/coliving-protocol/discovery-node/solana-tx-parser/README.md

 # solana-tx-parser

-A set of utilities for interacting with audius-data program deployed to Solana.
+A set of utilities for interacting with coliving-data program deployed to Solana.

 ## Install
 Requires Python ^3.9